Home Compare MAS vs OC

 Masco vs Owens Corning: Which Stock Looks Stronger in 2026?

-Masco holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Masco holds the cleaner structural position, with the lead spread across profitability and growth.
 Owens Corning does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON